Better safe than sorry: how to find an insurance that doesn´t drive you (non)mad.

 For the internationals: SafetyWing

-- As usual, they also do not cover pre-existing conditions nor preventative care.
+• As expected, they don’t cover pre-existing conditions or preventive care.

 Have a little emergency fund